Vocabulary

 My client wanted everything delivered by Friday, but I knew it wasn't feasible .
 I decided to push back on the timeline because if I didn't factor in the testing phase, the product would ship with bugs.
 I proposed a compromise : deliver the core features by Friday and the rest the following week.
 That could work around the problem without sacrificing quality.
 It was still a tight deadline<

-Social & Culture · Reading the room
+Social & Culture · Noticing the mood and atmosphere around you

 Last Friday, our team had a dinner to celebrate wrapping up a long project.
 Most people were in great spirits, but I immediately picked up on this uncomfortable vibe between two colleagues sitting at the far end of the table.
 Within a few minutes, I got the sense that something had gone wrong earlier in the day, probably during the final review meeting.
 Then someone made a joke about the budget cu

-Daily Life · Renting a flat
+Daily Life · Renting a flat: key vocabulary

 When I first arrived in Manchester, I needed somewhere to live urgently.
 I managed to move in to a small studio flat within two weeks.
 There was quite a bit of paperwork to sort out first—the usual contracts and forms.
 The landlord seemed friendly enough, but he wasn't great at fixing things when they broke.
 I had to pay a deposit of one month's rent upfront, which was more than I'd budgeted for.